Buy or Sell Diginex Limited (EQOS) Stock Now | Don't Try to Be a Top Gun

-Diginex Limited (NASDAQ:EQOS) went up by 1.36% from its latest closing price compared to the recent 1-year high of $22.95.
-The company’s stock price has collected -4.56% of loss in the last five trading sessions.
+Diginex Limited (NASDAQ:EQOS) went up by 13.60% from its latest closing price compared to the recent 1-year high of $22.95.
+The company’s stock price has collected 16.17% of gains in the last five trading sessions.
 Press Release reported on 07/14/21 that EQONEX Announces Unaudited First Quarter of Fiscal Year 2022 Financial Results & Business Updates

 Is It Worth Investing in Diginex Limited (NASDAQ :EQOS) Right Now?